-For class and other Institute events, women should reflect a casual business appearance (some may also say it's close to 2021 church ready!).
-This may include nice jeans (without holes), cute tops (sleeveless acceptable with modest armholes), skirts, nice shorts (no shorter than mid-thigh) and dresses (no shorter than 3 inches above the knee).
-Please be sure to maintain modesty in everything you wear.
+For class and other Institute events, women should reflect a casual business appearance (some may also say it's close to 2023 church ready!).
+This may include nice jeans, cute tops, skirts, nice shorts and dresses.
+Please be aware of length, tightness, mid-drifts, etc. We simply ask that you maintain modesty in everything you wear.
 Sandals, tennis shoes and leather flip-flops are all acceptable.
-Unacceptable apparel includes lettered t-shirts and sweatshirts, sweatpants, and frayed or holey jeans.
+Unacceptable apparel includes lettered t-shirts and sweatshirts, sweatpants, and frayed or extremely holey jeans (small holes are trendy and appropriate).
 We love athleisure, but we don't wear it to class.
 Leggings are not considered pants and should be worn with a dress or shirt that fully covers your rear.
 No hats will be allowed in class.